Accelerated Admission: earn both your Appalachian bachelor's and master's in teacher education!

 - Meet with graduate program director to create program of study plan

 - Take up to four graduate courses as part of your undergraduate program of study

 Credit Hours Earned: 110-122 (Student Teaching Semester)

 - Take either the NES or Praxis II exams by:

 - March 31st (for summer start)

 - October 31st (for spring start)

 - Contact Rebekah Saylors, RCOE Scholarship Coordinator and Accelerated Admission Recruiter at email@example.com or 828-262-2663.

-- Attend an information session September 26th, or stop by our booth at the Fall Teacher Education Career Fair TBA.
+- Attend an information session September 26th, or stop by our booth at the Graduate School Fair October 4th or the Fall Teacher Education Career Fair October 29th.

 - For more information once you have been admitted, visit the Graduate School Page to get step by step instructions.